Astrophysical Tests of Dark Matter Self-Interactions

-\red{At lower velocities, a wider range of cross sections is in principle still allowed as long as the model is consistent with the constraints at high velocities.
+At lower velocities, a wider range of cross sections is in principle still allowed as long as the model is consistent with the constraints at high velocities.
 As baryonic effects are more relevant for lower mass halos, the combination of baryons and SIDM leads to a wide range of halo mass profiles inside a region of about the NFW scale radius.
 In particular, for galaxies like the MW and large elliptical galaxies, the large concentration of baryons in the inner regions makes the density profiles of SIDM and CDM models indistinguishable~\cite{Kaplinghat:2013xca,Robles:2019mfq,2021MNRAS.507..720S,Vargya:2021qza}.
-We can expect constraints from evaporation of DM in satellites of the MW (and similar galaxies) due to scattering events between subhalo and host halo DM particles when the cross section at $200~\rm km/s$ exceeds $5--10 \rm cm^2/g$ (e.g.,~\cite{Nadler2020SIDM,Kahlhoefer_diversity,Jiang:2021foz}) but the constraints have not been robustly inferred.
+We can expect constraints from evaporation of DM in satellites of the MW (and similar galaxies) due to scattering events between subhalo and host halo DM particles when the cross section at $200~\rm km/s$ exceeds $5-10 \rm cm^2/g$ (e.g.,~\cite{Nadler2020SIDM,Kahlhoefer_diversity,Jiang:2021foz}) but the constraints have not been robustly inferred.
+This is made more difficult by the fact that standard halo finders may fail to identify subhalos in N-body simulations~\cite{Diemer}.
 At lower velocities, fitting the rotation curves in SPARC database has shown that $\sigma/m_\text{DM} > 3 \ \rm cm^2/g$ at about $100 \rm km/s$ is needed to adequately explain the low-surface brightness galaxies with the lowest central DM densities~\cite{Ren:2018jpt}.
 Note that the predictions for the cored profiles of SIDM halos do not change dramatically as the cross section is increased, so cross sections even an order of magnitude larger cannot be easily distinguished based on galaxy rotation curve data alone~\cite{Elbert:2014bma}.
-If the cross sections are $\gtrsim 100\ \rm cm^2/g$, then core collapse will set in for median concentrations and it may become difficult to explain the low density DM cores of low-surface brightness galaxies. }
+If the cross sections are $\gtrsim 100\ \rm cm^2/g$, then core collapse will set in for median concentrations and it may become difficult to explain the low density DM cores of low-surface brightness galaxies.